jackiehjm/stx-docs/doc/source/updates/kubernetes/the-firmware-update-orchestration-process.rst

 apply the entire strategy automatically, or manually apply individual stages to control and monitor the firmware update progress one stage at a time.

-When the firmware update strategy is **applied**, if the system is All-in-one, the controllers are updated first, one after the other with a swact in between, followed by the remaining worker hosts according to the selected worker apply concurrency \(**serial** or **parallel**\) method.
+When the firmware update strategy is applied, if the system is All-in-one, the controllers are updated first, one after the other with a swact in between, followed by the remaining worker hosts according to the selected worker apply concurrency \(**serial** or **parallel**\) method.

-The strategy creation default is to update the worker hosts serially unless the **parallel** worker apply type option is specified which configures the firmware update process for worker hosts to be in parallel \(up to a maximum parallel number\) to reduce the overall firmware update installation time.
+The strategy creation default is to update the worker hosts serially unless the ``parallel`` worker apply type option is specified which configures the firmware update process for worker hosts to be in parallel \(up to a maximum parallel number\) to reduce the overall firmware update installation time.